civican/legisinfo/42-1/bills/S-5/bill_text.md

     in Column 1 in relation to item 1.2, by adding "Menthol, including l-menthol, and menthone, including l-menthone";

-    in Column 2 in relation to item 1.2, by adding "Tobacco products";
+    in Column 2 in relation to item 1.2, by adding "Tobacco products, except those that are manufactured or sold for export";

     in Column 1 of item 9, by adding "(other than those set out in Column 1 of item 9.1)" after the word "herbs";